tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 Showing Toby as the signatory (code reviewer) and Barry as the the author.
 Cryptographically provable that two developers worked on the code.

-When you force each commit to be signed (with `git config --global commit.gpgsign true`), you should be able to build a report from the Git log showing every commit was paired on.
+When you force each commit to be signed (with `git config --global commit.gpgsign true`), you should be able to build a report from the Git log showing every commit was paired on and so code reviewed.

 ```bash
 $ git lgs